-HIRES (High School Initiative in Remote Sensing of The Earth Systems Engineering And Sciences)
+CREST High School Initiative in Remote Sensing of the Earth Systems Engineering And Sciences (HIRES)

 Director: Dr. Shakila Merchant